 Although border crossings reflect the composite effects of many factors at national, regional, and local levels, trends in commercial traffic, in particular, can be used as a rough indicator of a port’s competitiveness.
 Within the Nogales District, the border port of Nogales facilitates the largest volume of commercial and noncommercial crossings.
-To gauge Nogales’ relative competitiveness in the entire U.S.-Mexico border region, crossing dynamics are compared with a select number of other, major ports of entry in Texas, New Mexico, and California.
+To gauge Nogales’ relative competitiveness in the entire U.S.-Mexico border region, crossing dynamics is compared with a select number of other, major ports of entry in Texas, New Mexico, and California.
 Data are provided on monthly and annual bases, with indices of percent change between observed periods.
 Only northbound crossings are recorded.
 Thus, the actual number of crossings in both directions is approximately double the northbound volume.

 Photo of sunset with mountain panorama courtesy of Shutterstock.

 Photo of delivery truck driving across desert courtesy of Shutterstock.